thuyn789/message_board_flutter/README.md

 ## Basic App Structure

+- The root widget: main.dart
+- After login, the app will bring user to a home screen where user can choose a topic to chat
+- main.dart -> home.dart -> topic -> chat_screen.dart

 ## Basic Database Structure for chat messages in Firebase Database

+- board_message --> topic --> topic--> individual messages

 ## Login Credentials for Demo Accounts